Our word comes from the Greek

 How Christians do Pentecost.

-Christians began to put a different spin on Pentecost, as is implied by Paul’s special observance of it.
+Because of this outpouring of the Holy Spirit, and the start of Jesus’s church, Christians quickly began to put a different spin on Pentecost, as we can see in Paul’s special observance of it.

 Churches celebrate Pentecost in all sorts of ways.
 Lots of us do prayer vigils, to remember how the apostles prayed for the Holy Spirit to come.
 Lots of symbols are used to represent the Spirit: Birds, red to represent his fire, flags or trumpets to represent his rushing wind.
 Sometimes the scriptures are read in multiple languages, reminding us of the many languages the Spirit enabled the apostles to speak.
 Pentecost is also a great day for baptisms.